Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 Can I look for new employment elsewhere at the University while I still hold a current position?

 Yes.
 The University of Pittsburgh values career advancement for all of our current staff.
 You can find available positions at the University through Talent Center.
-Before being considered for and seeking a new position, you must complete twice your provisional period first in your current position.
+Before seeking and being considered for a new position, you must have completed the provisional period for your current position.

 What is a provisional period?